-VirtualBox and Lazarus are solutions that are freely E. available as Open Source Software under the terms of the GNU General Public License (GPL) version 2. П
+VirtualBox and Lazarus are solutions that are freely available as Open Source Software under the terms of the GNU General Public License (GPL) version 2.

-Linux Mint is free of charge and we hope you'll E enjoy it.
+Linux Mint is free of charge and we hope you'll enjoy it.
 Some of the packages we distribute are under the GPL.
-Linux Mint is copyrighted 2006 and allow you to develop Delphi like programs in all of
+Linux Mint is copyrighted 2006 and trademarked through the Linux Mark Institute.

-Win32, OS/2, 68K and more.
-Free Pascal is designed to be able to understand and compile
+Lazarus is cross-platform IDE for Free Pascal. ľ Free Pascal is a GPL'ed compiler that runs on Linux, Win32, OS/2, 68K and more.
+Free Pascal is designed to be able to understand and compile Delphi syntax, which is OOP.

-- Delphi syntax, which is OOP. - Lazarus is the part of the missing puzzle that will
+h Lazarus is the part of the missing puzzle that will